📋 Prospective Families

 Note for Kindergarten & 1st Grade Families

 Our youngest scouts — Lions (Kindergarten) and Tigers (1st Grade) — participate as an adult-scout partner team.
-The adult partner is expected to attend all meetings with their child.
-This creates an incredible bonding experience and is one of the most special aspects of early scouting.
+The adult partner is required to attend all den and pack meetings with their scout.
+This is a program requirement, not a suggestion.
+It creates an incredible bonding experience and is one of the most special aspects of early scouting.
 Older scouts (2nd–5th grade) may be dropped off once youth protection requirements are met.

 Common Questions